Everything you need to know about travelling to the Red Sea

 If you’re here for island living, then The St. Regis Red Sea is the resort for you.
 Reachable from the airport via a 15-minute seaplane or 40 minute yacht transfer (booked for you by the hotel), it’s one of two hotels that unrolls against Ummahat Islands (the second, Nujuma, opens later this month).
 A collection of 90 beach and overwater villas are inspired by their locale, the former the desert dunes, the latter the colourful corals that dot the nearby reefs.
 There’s around-the-clock butler service, diving excursions to far-flung waters, and dining options that range from overwater degustation menus to crowd-pleasing plates at the St Regis Beach Club.
 Room rates start from SAR4,900.

-From May 26, you’ll also be able to book to stay at the ultra-luxury Nujuma, a Ritz-Carlton Reserve, one of only a handful of Reserve properties around the world.
+For ultra-luxury island stays, Nujuma, a Ritz-Carlton Reserve, is one of only a handful of Reserve properties around the world.
+Set on a paradisiacal strip of sand in the crystalline Red Sea waters, Nujuma is the second of two resorts opening on Ummahat Island, joining neighbouring St Regis Red Sea resort.
 Lacing luxury service with stories inspired by Saudi heritage and culture, it’s home to 63 beach and overwater villas, a collection of restaurants that includes a beach club and constellation-inspired bar, and a rustic-luxe spa where treatments use local ingredients and time-honoured practices.
-Villas are priced from SAR8,750.
+Villa rates start from SAR8,211 per night.

 By the end of 2025, it’s expected that more than a dozen hotels will be open across the destination.
 This will include 11 luxury hotels by brands including Jumeirah, Edition, and Miraval, on hub island, Shura, connected via a causeway to the mainland.
 The island will also be home to Shura Links, an 18 hole Championship golf course.